hzeng-mdsol/berlin-clock/README.md

 Create a representation of the Berlin Clock for a given time (HH::mm:ss).
 [The Berlin Clock](https://en.wikipedia.org/wiki/Mengenlehreuhr) is a rather strange way to show the time.

-On the top of the clock there is a yellow lamp that blinks on/off every two seconds.
-The time is calculated by adding rectangular lamps.
+On the top of the clock there is a yellow circular lamp that blinks on/off every two seconds.
+The time is calculated by adding rectangular lamps in four rows.

 Indicating hours in a day
 --------------------------